One-Body Properties and Their Perturbative Accuracy with Aufbau Suppressed Coupled Cluster Theory: Theory

+which again closely parallels the ground state CC Lagrangian when also neglecting the orbital response.
+One can separate out the coefficients of the Hamiltonian's response projected into the molecular orbital basis from the rest of the expression to create useful definitions for the one- and two-body unrelaxed reduced density matrices (1- and 2-RDM).

-Additionally, it can be seen that from these, the energy expression can be evaluated simply by taking the product of the Hamiltonian with the 1- and 2-RDM and summing over all indices, shown in \Cref{Energy RDMS}.
-Furthermore, it follows from \Cref{Lagrangian Derivative} that the energy derivative looks nearly identical to the regular energy expression when utilizing the density matrices, with the only difference being the use of the differentiated Hamiltonian.
+Additionally, it can be seen from these that the energy expression can be evaluated simply by taking the product of the Hamiltonian with the 1- and 2-RDM and summing over all indices, shown in \Cref{Energy RDMS}.
+Furthermore, it follows from \Cref{Lagrangian Derivative} that the response of the energy to a perturbation looks nearly identical to the regular energy expression when utilizing the density matrices, with the only difference being the use of the perturbed Hamiltonian.

-As mentioned previously, the simple Lagrangian derivative represented by \Cref{Lagrangian Derivative} is only exact when focusing on a 1-CSF system.
+For one-body properties, the second term in \Cref{Energy Derivative} disappears, leaving just the product of the 1-RDM with the perturbed one electron integrals.
+As mentioned previously though, this result is only the case when the orbital response terms are ignored and the system remains 1-CSF.
 For references best described by more than one CSF, response of $\hat{S}^\dagger$ would also need to be taken into consideration.
-Additionally, for the complete analytic derivative of any CSF reference, it is also required to take into consideration the effect of orbital relaxation from the original orbital basis.

-Throughout this entire framework though, the focus has been solely on the right-hand eigenvectors of the Hamiltonian, and ensuring that the targeted excited state is the one described by the wavefunction.
+Throughout this entire framework though, the focus has been solely on the right-hand eigenvectors of the Hamiltonian and ensuring that the targeted excited state is the one described by the wavefunction.
 However, if one instead focuses on the left-hand side of the Lagrangian, the theory becomes less straightforward.
 Here, the $\hat{S}^\dagger$ no longer performs its intended function of suppressing the Aufbau contribution.
 Instead, due to its exponentiated form, a given $n$-CSF reference for $\hat{S}^\dagger$ can actually perform a $2n$-fold excitation within the primary subspace on the bra.
-As solving for the energy doesn't require the calculation of any $\hat{\Lambda}$ amplitudes, these contributions weren't previously considered, leading to potentially undesired contributions to the energy coming from the coupling of any state in the primary subspace to the desired excited state.
-Based on the accuracy ASCC has demonstrated, it seems likely that these couplings are quite negligible, or are zero when the residual equations are satisfied.
-However, it is evident that in order to obtain the proper energy expression, which we will want for calculating proper derivatives, we need to dive more in depth into the significance of the various parts of $\hat{\Lambda}$.
+While optimization of the left eigenvectors is still achieved through $\hat{\Lambda}$, thus making ASCC bivariational just like ground state CC,\cite{arponenVariationalPrinciplesLinkedcluster1983} the overall effect that $\hat{S}^\dagger$ has on the left-hand side of the wavefunction should still be explored in more depth, especially since it wasn't required for the calculation of energies.